1812 Overture: Themes

 O Lord, Save thy People represents the praying for deliverance from the invading army.
 A part of this hymn translates to "Grant victory to all Orthodox Christians over their enemies."
 By including this hymn in the piece, Tchaikovsky is suggesting that God granted the Orthodox Russians victory over the French imperial troops.
 Later in the piece when La Marseillaise is played, it seems as though the Russians will lose the battle.
 Then O Lord, Save thy People, along with God Save the Tsar!, is played powerfully in the brass section with a strong display of chimes in the background.
 The ringing chimes are written to represent the bells of Moscow.
 The Bells of Moscow hold significance, because in the Russian Orthodox religion, the bells symbolize the voice of God.

+Lyrics

+In the introduction, the prayer Tropar Krestu (Troparion to the Cross) is used.
+There are four versions of this prayer used in the introduction.